Français

 You will not get severance pay if your employer is closing down their business because it was affected so badly by a strike that they cannot continue.

-There are other reasons that you can lose your right to severance pay.
+There are other reasons why you could lose your right to severance pay.
 For example, this could happen if your employer offers you another job and you do not accept it.

-The basic rule is that severance pay is one week’s pay for each year you have worked for your employer, up to a maximum of 26 weeks.
+The basic rule is that severance pay is one week’s pay for each year you worked for your employer.
+And the most you can get is 26 weeks.
 But the rules about severance pay are complicated.

 Can I get my job back if I am fired?